Money Saving Strategies

 Read the whole agreement and be sure you are aware who is responsible for:

 - Telephone service

 - Trash collection

 - Maintenance (get a phone number)

-- Parking Space
+- Parking Fees

-Be sure that your quoted fee includes all taxes and fees.
+Make sure your quote includes all taxes and fees.

 During your Stay

 - Take pictures on your arrival.
 To ensure no damages are linked to your stay, make a record of any trouble spots of the property.
 Get in touch with the property manager right away to report your observations.
 This may protect against disputes during check out.

 - Ask questions.
 Should there be any ambiguity about parking, rules of the property, condo access, swimming pool operations, etc... we recommend you ask the rental home manager promptly.
 A brief phone call eliminates many complications.